flower-war/board-game/APOCALYPSE.md

 ### Calli

-House - Use spells - ?
-(Lose -1 skull per battle)
+House - Use spells -  After a sacrifice is made, a player may choose a card from the discard pile instead

 ### Cuetzpalin